Gravitational Wave Astronomy With TianQin: Stellar physics

 TianQin is set to play a pivotal role in mapping the intricate structure of the Milky Way.
-By detecting and analyzing the gravitational wave signals emitted by double WDs, TianQin has the potential to trace the spatial distribution of these celestial objects across the galaxy.
+By detecting and analyzing the GW signals emitted by DWDs, TianQin has the potential to trace the spatial distribution of these celestial objects across the galaxy.
 This will provide an unprecedented 3D view of the galaxy's structure, offering insights into several key components: stellar disk, bulge, and dark matter halo~\cite{korol:2018a,korol:2018b,Wilhelm:2020, Korol2022}.
-By combining electromagnetic observations of the motion of these double WDs in the sky, the mass of the Milky Way can be further measured via the independent GW channel.
+By combining EM observations of the motion of these DWDs in the sky, the mass of the Milky Way can be further measured via the independent GW channel.
 Similarly, the DWDs detected by TianQin can also be used to study satellite galaxies in the Milky Way and the Large Magellanic Cloud and measure their mass~\cite{Korol:2020,Keim2023}.